 Learn more about the impactful opportunities to get involved at our first substantive panel discussion on Thursday, June 8 from 12:00 pm – 1:15 pm ET.
 Register here to join the virtual conversation.

-Our Summer Forum Non-Litigation Pro Bono panel will be moderated by our board member Susie Hoffman.
-Susie is the Public Service Partner at Crowell & Moring, and a past President of the D.C.
-Bar.
-Susie has great familiarity with non-litigation pro bono opportunities and decades of experience in guiding partners and associates to connect with all kinds of meaningful pro bono work.
+Susie Hoffman will moderate the Non-Litigation Pro Bono panel.
+Susie is the Public Service Partner at Crowell & Moring, where she promotes, supervises, and participates in the pro bono work performed by the firm’s attorneys.
+Susie is also a past D.C.
+Bar President and has spent a lifetime building great familiarity with transactional pro bono opportunities and decades of experience in guiding partners and associates to connect with all kinds of meaningful pro bono work.